 The IATI Connect support team will periodically revise the Code of Conduct from time to time by amending this page.
 Please visit this page regularly to ensure you are aware of any changes made as they are legally binding.

 This is a public and open platform, it is freely accessible to anyone with internet-access.
 The information you post here is public and may appear in search results.
-Therefore you should not post personal details or information you do not want to be disclose publicly.
+Therefore you should not post personal details or information you do not want to be disclosed publicly.